oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

     The query should return data.

-5. Clear the worksheet and try running a SQL statement that isn't on the allow-list, for example:
+3. Clear the worksheet and try running a SQL statement that isn't on the allow-list, for example:

     ```text
     <copy>SELECT * FROM HCM1.EMPLOYEES;
     </copy>
     ```

-    You should recieve an error message.
+    You should recieve an error message: ORA-47605: SQL Firewall violation.

-6. Clear the worksheet and try running a SQL statement on the allow-list with a modified `WHERE` clause, for example:
+4. Clear the worksheet and try running a SQL statement on the allow-list with a modified `WHERE` clause, for example:

     ```text
     <copy>
     SELECT LOCATION_ID, CITY FROM HCM1.LOCATIONS LOCATION_ID='1300';
     </copy>
     ```
-    You should not receive an error message.
+    You should receive an error message: ORA-47605: SQL Firewall violation.

-7. Clear the worksheet and try running the SQL statement on the allow-list with its columns in a different order, for example:
+5. Clear the worksheet and try running the SQL statement on the allow-list with its columns in a different order, for example:

     ```text
     <copy>SELECT LAST_NAME, FIRST_NAME, EMPLOYEE_ID FROM HCM1.EMPLOYEES;
     </copy>
     ```
-    You should receive an error message.
+    You should receive an error message: ORA-47605: SQL Firewall violation.

-## Task 6: Add a SQL statement from the violation log to the allow-list
+## Task 5: Add a SQL statement from the violation log to the allow-list

 1. Return to the **SQL Firewall | Oracle Cloud Infrastructure** tab.